Find Cheap Auto Insurance Quotes in Your Area

 However, keep in mind that even if you stay with your current insurer, your policy rates and coverage may change to reflect the risks inherent to your new neighborhood and the minimum insurance required by your new state.

 This is especially true for drivers who are moving from a fault-based state to a no-fault state, such as Pennsylvania.
-In no-fault states, PIP insurance and additional forms of coverage may be required; so your new premiums may be higher than they were previously.
+In no-fault states, Personal Injury Protection insurance and additional forms of coverage may be required; so your new premiums may be higher than they were previously.

 Shop around to get the best rates